I REMEMBER HONG KONG page 2 我記得香港之二

 Mr Leung 梁熾衡

-Mr. Chee-Hung Leung was a member of staff at the True Light Middle School of Hong Kong who remains very connected with alumni of the school.
+Mr. Chee-Hang Leung was a member of staff at the True Light Middle School of Hong Kong who remains very connected with alumni of the school.
 He travels a lot and likes to take photographs.
 I have modified one of his photos in my "" music video.
 The following photos were taken in Burma and China.
 Click each photo to enlarge

 Choy May-Chu 蔡美珠